Dee68/milestone_project2/README.md

 minimalistic feel which I feel is suited to an application of this kind.

 * Favicon
-The favicon was chooosen in accordance with the title of the application.
+The favicon was choosen in accordance with the title of the application.

 * Icons
 The icons used in the application are all in tone and can be understood by any user intuitively.